 entities for wetland mitigation banking.
 All the acquisitions result

 in securing the area for wetland restoration and wildlife values.

-In August 2019, the Mitigation Commission released a draft Environmental Assessment regarding the transfer of all its Federal ownership within the GSL Shorelands Preserve to TNC with deed restrictions, which would protect the property in perpetuity from future development.
+In May 2020, the Mitigation Commission released a final Environmental Assessment and Finding of No Significant Impact regarding the transfer of all its Federal ownership within the GSL Shorelands Preserve to TNC with deed restrictions, which would protect the property in perpetuity from future development.
 The draft EA also considers whether or not to authorize TNC to subsequently transfer 15.84 acres of that property to the Utah Department of Transportation (UDOT), which they need for construction and operation of the West Davis Corridor.